 Mary Jordan Hill '15

 Jordan is an English major with a Spanish minor.
 She is particularly interested in the literature of South America, specifically Luis Borges and Gabriel Marquez.
-She will be studying abroad in Buenos Aires, Argentina in Spring 2014.
 Another interest of hers is contemporary American and British literature.
 She focuses on short fiction such as the stories of Flannery O'Connor and Muriel Spark.
 She also writes short fiction and tries to take many creative writing classes, including working on pieces for her Creative Writing Workshop special studies.
 Other authors she appreciates are Truman Capote, Herman Hesse, and she has a particular fondness for Jeanette Winterson.
 She lives in Hopkins one of the two co-ops on campus and loves making granola, inhaling coffee, and if she's not in class you'll find her at the kitchen table.